How to Play 3-Card Poker at a Casino

 The cards are face down, meaning they are not seen by anyone else at the table except for the person they’ve been dealt to.

-Choose the second one, and you’ll be betting directly on your cards, circumventing the dealer’s hand.
+Choosing Pair Plus wager, you’ll be betting directly on your cards, circumventing the dealer’s hand.

 The bet choice, however, is not entirely up to you.

 In most Casinos, every 3-Card Poker player must first place and Ante and Play bets; that’s the only way of receiving cards.

 It’s only then that you’re allowed to place an additional Pair Plus bet.